How to Plan a Death Valley Day Trip from Las Vegas

 Halfway to Furnace Creek, you’ll find a Borax mine that’s the ore extracted fundamentally here.

 It’s “The Old Harmony Borax Works.”
 From 1882 to 1889, the Borax was extracted manually by Chinese-made labor and then transported for 165 miles (265 km) in cars pulled by 20 mules to the train tracks.

 Although there are defined routes on the maps, be careful.
 There are car routes and routes for off-roaders; take a good look.
 They clearly indicate it, but be careful because if you mess with the car down an off-road route, you could have a problem.

 Furnace Creek was an Indian village that was settled in this place.
 It is at the height of -190 feet, i.e., approximately -60 meters.
 It is a few points within the park with a service area with a restaurant, park employees, and a small hotel.

 If you need anything, you can buy it here, because you’re not going to find anything else until you leave the park.
 You have to know that inside the park things are expensive, you better go prepared.

 When you leave Furnace Creek, you have a fork; if you go left, you head to Zabriskie Point and then leave the park; if you go right, you continue down the park.
 Zabriskie point is spectacular and worth a visit.

-What we did was go left towards Zabriskie Point and then turn around to continue entering the park.
+We went left towards Zabriskie Point and then turned around to continue entering the park.
 This is the one-way road that allows you to turn around to get back to the park.